eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/OSim Kit/page_adoption-view.md

 **Combine simulations of plants internally with simulations of external logistics over multiple tiers**

-Online control and simulation aims at linking production simulation with logistics simulation in order to identify delivery problems earlier and react in response to changing customer requirements or external disturbances/events
+Online control and simulation aims at linking production simulation with logistics simulation in order to identify delivery problems earlier, to operate with potentially changed situations in production and to react in response to changing customer requirements or external disturbances/events.
 The online control and simulation (OSim) Kit defines the mechanisms and services needed to enable every Catena-X partner (producer as well as logisticians) to exchange simulation results in an open, interoperable and Catena-X compliant way.
 An open architecture for integrating partners of all kinds together with standardized interfaces and semantics models are the fundamental basis of the OSim Kit.